haltu/eca-auth-data/readme.rst

     ]
   }

 User can have multiple roles, and also multiple roles in one school.
-Fields in the ``roles`` dict are defined as follows:
+As the RoleDB tries to model the real situation where one user can be teacher and student in different shools this has to be here.
+It is also possible to decide that only one role object per user is acceptable when the data is imported to the database.

+General fields:

 username
   This is the OID.
-It follows the OID specification. school
+It follows the OID specification.

+Fields in the ``roles`` dict are defined as follows:

+school
   Official school ID.
 role